Stay Eat Events Weather Beaches

 Reedsport to Brookings, places to stay; winter deals

-Really, it's just a matter of the surf picking them and shuffling the deceased cetacean north or south.
+Really, it's just a matter of the surf picking them up and shuffling the deceased cetacean north or south.
 But there's a kind of lore to the idea of “zombie whales” - a history here that gets rather amusing.
 And no, it has nothing to do with the famed exploding whale.
 There have been several of these over the last two decades that Oregon Coast Beach Connection has covered, but nothing quite like this one.

 Back on December 1, 1952, a local paper published the headline: “Twice Buried Whale Returns to Depoe Bay.”
 This was nearly twenty years before the infamous Exploding Whale in Florence.
 Like today, the standard means of getting rid of a beached whale back in the '50s was to bury it.
 However, at this point in '52, they already done that far back in April of that year.

-Adding to the charm of the article is its description of the 40-foot wanderer as “excessively dead,” likely written with the same tongue-in-cheek tone as the rest of the piece.
+Adding to the wackiness of the article is its description of the 40-foot wanderer as “excessively dead,” likely written with the same tongue-in-cheek tone as the rest of the piece.
 The “mass of blubber,” as the reporter called it, washed ashore somewhere in the Depoe Bay area, though the exact spot wasn’t named.
 Given Depoe Bay’s miles of rocky cliffs, it could have been Fogarty Creek to the north, Lincoln Beach, Whale Cove, or even Beverly Beach near Devil’s Punchbowl.

 Whale bone re-emerges on north Oregon coast (Seaside Aquarium)